Dysfunctional Uterine Bleeding

-- Hormones: These medicines help to decrease your bleeding by making your monthly periods more regular.
-This medicine may be given as an oral contraceptive (kon-trah-SEP-tiv), or birth control pills.
+- Hormones help decrease bleeding by making your monthly periods more regular.
+Sometimes this medicine may be given as birth control pills.

-- Do not try to lose weight until the abnormal bleeding has stopped.
-The amount of iron in your blood should be normal before losing weight.
-Talk to your caregiver before starting a weight loss program.
+- Talk to your PHP before you start a weight loss program.
+You may need to wait until the abnormal bleeding has stopped before you try to lose weight.
+The amount of iron in your blood should be normal before you lose weight.

 - You need to change your sanitary pad or tampon more than once an hour.

-- Your medicine causes you to be nauseated (upset stomach), vomit (throw up), or have diarrhea.
+- Your medicine causes nausea, vomiting, or diarrhea.

-- You continue to bleed heavily, feel faint, or do faint (lose consciousness).
+- You continue to bleed heavily, or you feel faint.